UK's Johnson criticises 'disgraceful' attacks on police at protest

 Police in riot gear beat back crowds of protesters with shields and batons, Reuters pictures and TV showed.

-“The majority of people acted peacefully, however there was a minority who showed hostility to officers,” said Bristol police commander Mark Runacres.
-He added that three of the ten people arrested were also detained in connection to last Sunday’s disorder.
+In a tweet along with the video journalist Matthew Dresch said: “Police assaulted me at the Bristol protest even though I told them I was from the press.
+I was respectfully observing what was happening and posed no threat to any of the officers”.

-“Officers repeatedly encouraged people to disperse but once the atmosphere changed and people became physical it was necessary to take action.”
+Police said they were aware of the video and were making efforts to contact the journalist.

-Reporting by Hannah McKay, Ben Makori and Will Russell in Bristol, writing by Alistair Smout; Editing by Alex Richardson and Clelia Oziel
+Reporting by Hannah McKay and Will Russell in Bristol; Additional reporting by Ben Makori; Writing by Alistair Smout; Editing by Clelia Oziel and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.